 The Exceptional Scholar Education Program (ESE) is implemented in accordance with Saint Lucie County District Procedures for Exceptional Education.
 Scholar exceptionalities will be addressed on an individual basis as needed.
 Parents and instructors work closely with the ESE Specialist to provide proper placement and to develop an individualized educational plan (IEP).

-Contact personal: Ms. Fuksman ESE Coordinator Fuksman.maria@somersetcollegeprep.org
+Contact person: Ms. Paloma Hernandez, ESE Coordinator hernandez.paloma@somersetcollegeprep.org

 English Language Learners Program

 The screening and placement of Limited English Proficient (LEP) scholars will be met in accordance with district procedures.